 New York Sate is now able to perform testing for COVID-19 for anyone who wants one.
-Your healthcare provider may be offering tests, or you can search for other nearby Coronavirus testing sites as well - including the Open Door Family Medical Center right here in Ossining.
+Your healthcare provider may be offering tests, or you can search for other nearby Coronavirus testing sites as well - including the Open Door Family Medical Center, CVS, Healthsmart, and several other locations right here in Ossining.

 You should take the same precautions that you would during cold and flu season: